 Root causes typically lie in the ignition system or a clogged fuel injector, so we’ll address the general steps to diagnose these:

-Extract the OBD trouble codes stored in the ECU using a scan tool.
+- Check for trouble codes: Extract the OBD trouble codes stored in the ECU using a scan tool.
 This will help identify which cylinder(s) misfired and other possible issues that may have contributed.
-For example, trouble code P0302 indicates a misfire in cylinder #2.
+For instance, trouble code P0302 indicates a misfire in cylinder #2.
+Typical codes encountered with a misfire:

 - P0300: Random misfire